White Sox vs. Twins Player Props Betting Odds

 Vaughn Stats

-- Vaughn has hit safely in six straight games.
-In his last 10 games he is batting .231 with two doubles, two home runs, four walks and six RBI.
+- Vaughn has recorded a base hit in seven straight games.
+In his last 10 games he is batting .263 with two doubles, two home runs, five walks and six RBI.

 Vaughn Recent Games